Pictures show ruined Toyota Yaris with parking bollard submerged in wheel outside B&Q

-Pictures show ruined Toyota Yaris tapped off outside B&Q in Fratton with bollard stuck in wheel
+Pictures show ruined Toyota Yaris taped off outside B&Q in Fratton with bollard stuck in wheel

 Reuban Choudhury, who saw the Japanese hatchback earlier this afternoon, told The News: ‘I just went shopping and saw the car had gone into the bollard.
 There’s a crack on the top left of the windscreen wiper, with the windscreen being broken as well.